httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Identifiers {#identifier}

 Identifiers are short textual identifiers; their abstract model is identical to their expression in the textual HTTP serialisation.
-Parsers MUST support identifiers with at least 64 characters.

 The ABNF for identifiers in HTTP/1 headers is: